 If complete resolution of diplopia does not occur, prisms or muscle surgery may be necessary.
 Any significant residual diplopia should be given at least 4-6 months to recover before any muscle surgery is performed.
 Persistent enophthalmos can be repaired late with various materials placed on the floor.

-The use of endoscopy in the repair of these fractures has been demonstrated and is becoming more popular with the advent of improved technology of fiberoptic illumination and sophisticated imaging.
+The use of endoscopy in the repair of these fractures has been demonstrated with the advent of improved technology of fiberoptic illumination and sophisticated imaging.
 It is clear that most orbital fractures can be visualized satisfactorily and repaired with surgical approaches without the use of endoscopic techniques.
 However, endoscopic endonasal visualization may be useful for the repair of more complex fractures involving the superior and posterior medial orbit.
 Its major benefit is no external incision.
-On the other hand, prolonged operative time, a need for an additional set of operative instruments, poor visualization from bleeding, difficulty in placing an implant of adequate size through the nose for larger fractures, leakage of cerebrospinal fluid, and injury to extraocular muscles or the optic nerve are among some of the disadvantages of this procedure.
+On the other hand, prolonged operative time, a need for an additional set of operative instruments, poor visualization from bleeding, difficulty in placing an implant of adequate size through the nose for larger fractures (therefore requiring use of nasal packing for several weeks to maintain reduction of the herniated contents), leakage of cerebrospinal fluid, and injury to extraocular muscles or the optic nerve are among some of the disadvantages of this procedure.

 Controversy exists on whether an implant should be placed over medial wall defects.
 Several case reports in the literature support the use of various rigid materials to close the bony defects associated with medial wall fractures.
 However, an informal survey of several other oculoplastic surgeons suggests that they would rarely place a rigid implant over an isolated medial wall fracture during repair.
 This is because of the small risk of impingement on the optic nerve with these implants, along with the associated risks of extrusion and infection.